dgoppenheimer/mk-test/docs/user-guide/using-plotly.md

 Here is a Python tool to draw a [Ramachandran Plot](https://docs.eyesopen.com/toolkits/cookbook/python/plotting/rama.html).
 I especially like the tabs to see plots of specific amino acids.

+Here is a tip on [Exporting Jupyter notebooks with Plotly graphs](https://blog.matteoferla.com/2019/06/exporting-jupyter-notebooks-with-plotly.html?m=0)